your French knitting companion

 • Target bust: 41 inches

-• Total stitches: 41 × 5 = 205 stitches
+• Total stitches: 41 ร— 5 = 205 stitches

 Step 3: Recalculate Shaping

 Here's where resizing gets more complex.
 You need to adjust shaping to match your new stitch counts.
+Think of the original pattern's shaping as a ratio โ€” your job is to reproduce the same proportional effect with your new stitch count.

 Waist Shaping